Dr. Billy Kidd researched romantic relationships for 15 years. He held focus groups in various cities across the nation.

 9. Do You Really Understand Your Emotional Needs?

-Your emotional needs probably were not met in your last relationship or you would not have gotten divorced.
+Your emotional needs probably were not met in your last relationship, or you would not have gotten divorced.
 Yet you may not have stopped to assess what you really need out of a new relationship.
 Is it the security of being close to someone who feels like family?
 Or is it the need to have a partner who feels like they are on the same team as you are on?
 Perhaps it’s sex.
 And have you taken a look at how you are really feeling right now?
+Make an emotional assessment.
+Read some self-help books.
+Take a new look at your life.

 10. Is This a Rebound Affair?

-They cover most of the issues that make or break a second or third marriage.
-If you’ve checked off any of the items, you need to carefully consider the ideas covered in the ensuing discussion.
+The checklist covers most of the issues that make or break a second or third marriage.
+If you’ve checked off any of the items, you need to carefully consider the ideas covered in this discussion.
 If you’ve checked off two of them, you need to assess what you are really doing.
 Do that right now by asking yourself, “Why am I getting married?”
 Is it because you’ve found the person you want in your life every day?
 Is it because you can kick back with your partner and let go of your stress?
-If so, that’s great, because that is what feeling like family is like when things are running functionally.
+If so, that’s great.
+That is what feeling like family and being friends is like when things are running functionally.

 If you’ve checked off three or more items, you probably have emotional issues that you need to deal with before you get married again.

-So you might think about engaging a professional counselor to help you assess what those issues are.
+You might think about engaging a professional counselor to help you assess what your emotional issues are.
 You may have, of course, figured out all you need to know about remarriage by doing your homework online, looking at articles like this one.
 If so, good luck!
 Have a great wedding and a happy, fruitful marriage!.

 Interview with the author of Successful Second Marriages